marcoalopez/marcoalopez.github.io/Resume.md

 #### **In review, accepted or available as a pre-print**

-**Lopez-Sanchez MA** and Llana-Fúnez S. *Ultramylonite Formation in Quartzfeldspathic Rocks within the Semi-brittle Field (Vivero fault, NW Spain)*.
+**Lopez-Sanchez MA** and Llana-Fúnez S. *A cavitation-seal mechanism for ultramylonite formation in quartzfeldspathic rocks within the semi-brittle field (Vivero fault, NW Spain)*.
+In review

+**Lopez-Sanchez MA**, García-Sansegundo J, and Martínez, FJ. *The significance of early Permian and early Carboniferous U-Pb zircon ages in the Bossòts and Lys-Caillaouas granitoids (Pyrenean Axial Zone)*.
 In review

 #### **Published or in press (citable) peer-reviewed publications**